-The median starting salary of students who graduated in 2015-2017 with a bachelor’s degree in architecture and related services was $43,500 per year.
-These stats come from the U.S. Department of Education.
+The U.S. Department of Education found that students who graduated in 2015-2017 with a bachelor’s degree in architecture and related services made a median starting salary of $43,500 per year.
 During this timeframe, most salaries fell between $38,475 (25th percentile) and $47,725 (75th percentile).

 Salaries According to BLS

 Architecture and Related Services majors often go into careers where salaries can range from $61,870 to $87,950 (25th to 75th percentile).
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.